joshbegley/nyt-latest/previous.md

 `By Catherine Porter`\
 https://nytimes.com/live/2024/12/19/world/france-rape-verdict-pelicot/here-are-the-latest-developments

-**Live Updates: Verdicts Are Due in Rape Trial That Shook France**\
+**Live Updates: Dominique Pelicot Is Convicted in Rape Trial That Shook France**\
-`Dominique Pelicot, 72, is accused of drugging and raping his wife for nearly a decade and inviting strangers to join him.
+`A court found Mr. Pelicot, 72, guilty after he admitted to drugging and raping his wife, Gisèle, for nearly a decade, and inviting strangers to join him.
 The case has made her a feminist hero.`\
 https://nytimes.com/live/2024/12/19/world/france-rape-verdict-pelicot

 **Liverpool's adaptability in adversity is becoming one of their greatest strengths**\